 What are Clinical Trials?

 Clinical trials are research studies to test new and promising ways to treat diseases.
-These studies test new ways to prevent, detect, diagnose, or treat diseases.
 Before a medication or procedure can be FDA-approved, it must be tested to make sure that it is safe and effective.
-All cancer drugs in use today were approved as a result of a clinical trial.
-In oncology, clinical trials are especially important because, in the absence of high cure rates, nearly all therapeutic approaches are developmental in nature.
+All cancer drugs in use today were approved as the result of a clinical trial.
+In oncology, clinical trials are especially important because in the absence of high cure rates, nearly all therapeutic approaches are developmental in nature.
 CSNF’s goal is to provide patients with investigational and approved therapies without the need to travel to large treatment centers.
 Patients are able to receive advanced investigational treatments in the comfort of their community.

 Should I Consider a Clinical Trial?

-Clinical trials not only help advance the level of patient care for the future, individual patients can often benefit by receiving cutting-edge care before it is approved for general use.
+Clinical trials not only help advance the level of patient care for the future, they allow individual patients to benefit by receiving cutting-edge care before it is approved for general use.
 CSNF offers multiple clinical trials each month.

 If you choose to participate and change your mind later, you are free to voluntarily withdraw from study participation at any time and for any reason.
-You will receive the same high quality care as those patients who are not participating in a clinical trail.
+You will receive the same “high quality” care as those patients who are not participating in a clinical trial.

 You will always be treated with dignity and respect throughout the clinical trial process.
 Specially trained nurses and research physicians will monitor your progress, and your doctor will only recommend a treatment that he or she believes is right for you.